 Current Cresheim Trail

 The Cresheim Trail is on Google Maps, but the alignment is outdated.
-OpenStreetMap has the most up-to-date version of the trail HERE, including the Friends Loop trail which FOCT built with support from Chestnut Hill Greenspace, Philadelphia Parks & Recreation, and Friends of the Wissahickon in April 2023.
-It also now includes the “rough draft” of the rail trail between Germantown and Stenton Avenues we built in March 2024.
-This segment will be part of the Circuit Trails network upon completion, with a 10-foot wide, ADA-accessible paved trail.
+OpenStreetMap has the most up-to-date version of the trail HERE.
+This includes the Friends Loop trail which FOCT built with support from Chestnut Hill Community Association, Philadelphia Parks & Recreation, and Friends of the Wissahickon in April 2023, and the rail trail “rough draft.”
+The latter segment will be part of the Circuit Trails network upon completion, with a 10-foot wide, ADA-accessible paved trail.

 Proposed Cresheim Trail

 The remaining segments of the proposed Cresheim Trail primarily traverse old railroad rights-of-way, including the Pennsylvania Railroad’s Fort Washington Branch and the Reading Railroad’s Plymouth Branch.
-FOCT is actively working with the City of Philadelphia, Montgomery County, Springfield Township, and additional agencies to build the next phases of the Cresheim Trail to provide a safe, off-road alternative to high speed local roads for recreation, transportation, and connecting with neighbors.
+FOCT is actively working with the City of Philadelphia, Montgomery County, Springfield and Cheltenham Townships, and others to build these next phases and provide a safe, off-road alternative to high speed local roads for recreation, transportation, and connecting with neighbors.

 Long Term Cresheim Trail Outlook